convergencelabs/convergence-proto/README.md

 The body field will contain a specific message sent or received.
 WebSockets are an asynchronous, bi-directional streaming communication channel.
 However, Convergence has several request / response style exchanges.
 The ConvergenceMessage structure implements a correlation id strategy to enable request / response behavior over WebSockets.

 The best way to understand the protocol is to simply view the `.proto` files in the [src/main/protobuf](src/main/protobuf) directory.

+## License
+The Convergence Protocol is licensed under the [Apache 2.0](LICENSE.txt).
+Refer to the [LICENSE.txt](LICENSE.txt) for the specific terms and conditions of the license.

+The Convergence Protocol is also available under a Commercial License.
+If you are interested in a non-open source license please contact us at [Convergence Labs](https://convergencelabs.com).